 3) Preventing Future Issues:

-This section outlines what changes you’re going to make to prevent future complaints.
-This is where you design how you are going to be a better seller on Amazon.
+This section of an Amazon POA outlines what changes you’re going to make to prevent future complaints.
+This is where you design how you’re going to be a better seller on Amazon.
 You can’t use forms for this; you need to write a Plan of Action specifically designed for your business.
-The people reviewing your Plan of Action need to feel comfortable reinstating your account/listing by knowing that you are making changes to your business that will result in fewer or zero complaints from others who purchase your products.
+The people reviewing your Plan of Action need to feel comfortable reinstating your account/listing by knowing you are making changes to your business that’ll result in fewer or zero complaints from others who purchase your products.

 The 1st plan of action is really what can make or break you as a seller.

-It might take a substantially greater amount of effort to get past that 1st plan of action sent to Amazon.
-It is vital because it has a better success rate of reinstatement.
+It might take a substantially greater amount of effort to get past that 1st Amazon POA.
+It’s vital because it has a better success rate of reinstatement.
 The problem is that the supplemental plans of action are taking longer and longer to be reviewed and to get responses.
 We think that Amazon has increased their staff in terms of addressing plans of action and focuses them on the initial ones coming in.
 The 1st plan of action is absolutely vital.

 I’ve noticed particularly regarding appeals to Amazon, you really have to make sure they are concise, persuasive and also respectful to the people who are reading them.
 Because that could also be a big factor into whether or not you get your account reinstated.
 When people you know from Hyderabad or Bangalore are reading these, you want to make sure that you treat them with respect.